Aston Township, Pennsylvania: 20th Century-Present

-A new veterans' memorial, dedicated to all veterans who lived in the township (and present-day Chester Heights prior to 1948) from the American Revolution to the present-day Operation Iraqi Freedom, along with Aston Township EMTs, police, and firefighters killed in the line of duty, has been built at the same intersection, opposite the former inn site.
+A new veterans' memorial, dedicated to all veterans who lived in the township (and present-day Chester Heights prior to 1948) from the American Revolution to the present-day Operation Iraqi Freedom, along with Aston Township first responders killed in the line of duty, was built at the five-points intersection, opposite the site of the former 7 stars inn.
 An unveiling ceremony occurred on November 11, 2006, with the formal dedication ceremony on April 28, 2007.
 Endless Pools, a major manufacturer of electric swimming machines, is headquartered and manufactures in Aston Township.